Chapter Introduction

 Revelation 5:1

-The chapter break is no part of the original text.
+The chapter break is not part of the original text.
 Read through the chapter break to let the narrative flow as John intended.
 John made it clear that God was on the throne, describing His infinite glory to the best of his ability.
 Anthropomorphic language is when you ascribe human attributes to God.
 God is spirit, yet He is described as having hands that hold a scroll.
 The right hand is the hand of power, or authority and might.
 In that right hand was a scroll.

 For since by man came death, by Man also came the resurrection of the dead.
-22 For as in Adam all die, even so in Christ all shall be made alive.
+For as in Adam all die, even so in Christ all shall be made alive.
 (1 Corinthians 15:21-22)

-9 Now when I looked, there was a hand stretched out to me; and behold, a scroll of a book was in it.
-10 Then He spread it before me; and there was writing on the inside and on the outside, and written on it were lamentations and mourning and woe.
+Now when I looked, there was a hand stretched out to me; and behold, a scroll of a book was in it.
+Then He spread it before me; and there was writing on the inside and on the outside, and written on it were lamentations and mourning and woe.

 Revelation 5:2-3

-Are there such a thing as weak angels?
-In 2 Kings 19:35 we see one angel kill 185,000 Assyrians in one night.
-It doesn't say he broke a sweat doing it either.
+Is there such a thing as weak angels?
+In 2 Kings 19:35, we see one angel kill 185,000 Assyrians in one night.
+It doesn't say he broke a sweat doing it, either.
 He was not called a strong angel.
-It's so thought provoking that John wanted us to know this was a strong angel.
+It’s so thought-provoking that John wanted us to know this was a strong angel, speaking with a loud voice as he asked the question of the ages.
+Who is worthy?
+The call went out over the heavens and earth and across time.
+How worthy must one be to open the scroll?
+Opening a scroll wouldn’t be hard.
+Being worthy includes:

-2. Taking the scroll from the hand of the Father.
+- Taking the scroll from the hand of the Father.

-3. Must have paid the debt.
+- Must have paid the associated debt.

 Revelation 5:4-5